oreinecke/couch-ogr2ogr/README.md

 where the field name denotes the file name extension and the value must be its base64 encoded binary content.
-Any formats known to ogr2ogr should work in principal, so I've made no restriction on the type or number of uploaded files.
+Any formats known to ogr2ogr should work in principle, so I've made no restriction on the type or number of uploaded files.

-It returns a GeoJSON FeatureCollection (200) or an error message that describes what might have gone wrong (400/500).
+It returns `HTTP/1.1 200 OK` and a GeoJSON FeatureCollection, or an error code with a message that tells you what might have gone wrong.